 DBMS Date default value JDBC If no value is specified for the Time parameter, PowerBuilder looks for a time format in the section for your JDBC driver in the registry.
 If no time format is found in the registry, PowerBuilder uses the JDBC time format escape sequence.
-ODBC If no value is specified for the Time parameter, PowerBuilder looks for a time format in the section for your ODBC driver in the PBODB170 initialization file.
-If no time format is found in the PBODB170
+ODBC If no value is specified for the Time parameter, PowerBuilder looks for a time format in the section for your ODBC driver in the PBODB initialization file.
+If no time format is found in the PBODB initialization file, PowerBuilder uses the ODBC time format escape sequence.

-DBMS Date default value

-initialization file, PowerBuilder uses the ODBC time format escape

-sequence.

 Oracle The default Oracle date format.
 For information, see your Oracle documentation.